 I think the government is able to establish with the help of demographic computer models a homogenization of the population structure in terms of the future.

-This little tricycle often stood in front of the house.
-I was told, that disabled people like to use it for being mobile.
-But also other vehicles with E-drive for this group are available.
 On the left photo is my regular supermarket to see.
 Below we can see a large long building with a myriad of different restaurants.
 It should be noted, however, that I found it interesting, if pretty Chinese girls, some in colorful costumes of the regions, animating the entrance, walked to the passers-by.
 But, my experience with the time was just not to go into those restaurants, rather into such without any animation.

 Keine Kommentare: